 Dyslexia during the first years

-Dyslexia during the first years are often hard to discover.
+Dyslexia during the first years is often hard to discover.
 When a child enters school and starts to learn how to read and write the condition becomes more apparent.
-In some cases it might be possible to detect signs of dyslexia in a young child.
-For example, delayed speech development compared with children ot the same age, even though delayed speech can have many different causes.
-If however you notice that your little one struggles with letters and words, there are things you can do as a parent/guardian or relative to ease your child’s way out into the world.
+In some cases, it might be possible to detect signs of dyslexia in a young child.
+For example, delayed speech development compared with children of the same age, even though delayed speech can have many different causes.
+If however, you notice that your little one struggles with letters and words, there are things you can do as a parent/guardian or relative to ease your child’s way out into the world.

 The bridge over troubled water